Tina Fey: Feature films

 In 2013, Fey starred alongside Paul Rudd in the romantic comedy-drama film Admission, based on the Jean Hanff Korelitz novel by the same name.
 The film was directed by Paul Weitz.
 Fey later starred in the 2014 comedy-drama This Is Where I Leave You, helmed by Date Night director Shawn Levy.
 As was the case with Baby Mama, although both of these films received generally mixed reviews, Fey's performances were well received by film critics.

-In 2015, it was announced Fey would be the narrator for the Disney Nature film Monkey Kingdom, which was released in theaters on April 17, 2015.
+In 2015, it was announced Fey would be the narrator for the Disneynature film Monkey Kingdom, which was released in theaters on April 17, 2015.
 She again worked with Poehler, starring in the 2015 comedy film Sisters as the title characters, and received positive reviews for her role.
 In 2016, Fey starred in the biographical war comedy-drama Whiskey Tango Foxtrot, based on the memoir The Taliban Shuffle: Strange Days in Afghanistan and Pakistan, to mixed reviews, with some criticizing the whitewashing of characters of color in the film.
 Fey dedicated the film to her late father, Don Fey, a veteran, writer, university administrator, and firefighter.

 Fey had a supporting role in the comedy film Wine Country, longtime collaborator Amy Poehler's directorial debut, which was released on Netflix in 2019.
 In August 2019, it was announced that Fey would voice 22, the co-lead role in the Pixar fantasy comedy adventure film Soul, which was released on Disney+ in December 2020 to critical acclaim.
 The film went on to receive three Academy Award nominations, including a win for Best Animated Feature.
 For her performance, Fey won the Critics' Choice Super Award for Best Voice Actress in an Animated Movie.

-In 2023, Fey will star alongside Jon Hamm in the thriller film Maggie Moore(s), directed by John Slattery.
-That same year, she will appear as a cast member in Kenneth Branagh's mystery film A Haunting in Venice, his third featuring Hercule Poirot and based on Agatha Christie novels.
-Fey is a part of the ensemble, alongside Michelle Yeoh and Jamie Dornan.
+In 2023, Fey starred alongside Jon Hamm in the black comedy film Maggie Moore(s), directed by John Slattery.
+That same year, she starred as the fictional novelist Ariadne Oliver in Kenneth Branagh's mystery film A Haunting in Venice, his third featuring Hercule Poirot and based on Agatha Christie novels.
+Fey was a part of the ensemble, alongside Michelle Yeoh and Jamie Dornan.

-Fey is also set to write, produce, and star in the musical comedy film Mean Girls: The Musical.
-It is an adaptation of the stage musical Mean Girls, which itself is based on the original film she wrote and starred in.
-Fey will reprise her role as Ms. Sharon Norbury in the film.
+In 2024, Fey wrote, produced, and starred in the musical comedy film Mean Girls.
+It is an adaptation of the stage musical Mean Girls, itself based on the original film she wrote and starred in.
+Fey reprised her role as Ms. Sharon Norbury in the film.